What is the 529 Plan?

 - The 529 plan was adopted by the US from Section 529 of the federal tax code.
-The plan was originated from Michigan – a state of US, this state began this plan at ground level by creating fund by Michigan Educational Trust at a promise that trust will pay the qualified educational expenses of the beneficiary at any Michigan recognized college or university on investing in this fund by person resident of the state.
+The plan was originated from Michigan – a state of the US.
+This state began this plan at ground level by creating a fund by Michigan Educational Trust at a promise that the trust will pay the qualified educational expenses of the beneficiary at any Michigan recognized college or university on investing in this fund by person resident of the state.

 How does it Work?

 - An investor invests in the 529 Plan, and then the 529 plan management team invests the funds in safe securities so as to grow the money.
 The management will decide the various schemes on investment.
 An investor can select any scheme and invest the same into that scheme.
 The growth of money in 529 plans is also tax-free.

 - The investor can use the money in his 529 accounts at any time after the prescribed time is over for the qualified educational expenses of the beneficiary.
 If the money is used for another purpose, it is subject to tax and a 10% penalty.
 This plan also allows the investor to pay the requisite fees of the beneficiary at the current cost for future education so that the education of the beneficiary can be completed without any financial problem.